A Month That Loves the Spotlight!

 A Calendar’s Confession

-Basically, leap years are the calendar’s way of admitting, “Yeah, we messed up, but we’re trying our best.”
+Leap years are basically the calendar shrugging and saying, “Yeah, we messed up, but we’re trying our best.”

 A Dwarf Month with a Giant Agenda